Starfox (comics)

-Starfox (Eros of Titan) is a fictional character appearing in American comic books published by Marvel Comics.
-He first appeared in The Invincible Iron Man #55 (February 1973), created by Jim Starlin.
-He is depicted as a member of a human offshoot race known as the Eternals.
-He was born on Titan where he is the son of Mentor and the nephew of Zuras.
-Where Eros serves as the superhero Starfox, he is opposed by his mad brother Thanos, much like the rest of the universe.
-He has the power to psychically control other people's emotions.
-He was a member of the Avengers and Dark Guardians.
+Eros is a character appearing in American comic books published by Marvel Comics.
+Created by writer and artist Jim Starlin, the character first appeared in The Invincible Iron Man #55 (February 1973).
+Eros is depicted as a member of the Eternals, a human offshoot race.
+Born on Titan, he is the son of A'lars / Mentor.
+He faces opposition from his mad brother, the supervillain Thanos.

+Eros is known by the codename Starfox and the Knave of Hearts.
+His primary power is the ability to stimulate the pleasure centers of people's brains, allowing him to control their emotions and actions.
+He has also served as a member of both the Avengers and the Dark Guardians at various points in his history.